Vitamin C and cardiac disorders

 Moludi J, Alizadeh M, Chehri G, Jafari-Vayghyan H, Foroumandi E, Maleki V, Ebrahimi B, Sadeghpour A, Alizadehasi A, Tabaee AS.

-The effect of vitamin C supplementation on cardiac enzymes after coronary artery rypass graft: a double-blind bandomized control trial.
+The effect of vitamin C supplementation on cardiac enzymes after coronary artery bypass graft: a double-blind randomized control trial.

 Current Nutrition & Food Science.
 2020;16(5):833-8.